-PROCEDURE TO BE FOLLOWED IN RESPECT OF ANY ALLEGED BREACH OF THIS POLICY perpetrator, with a governor a third party at work should raise this with the head or, where the head himself is the alleged
+PROCEDURE TO BE FOLLOWED IN RESPECT OF ANY ALLEGED BREACH OF THIS POLICY

-Any member of staff that feels himself or herself to have been bullied, harassed or discriminated against unlawfully should raise such concerns in accordance with the school's Policy on Grievances.
+12. Any member of staff that feels himself or herself to have been bullied, harassed or discriminated against unlawfully should raise such concerns in accordance with the school's Policy on Grievances.

-Any member of staff who considers that he or she has witnessed a colleague bullying or harassing
+13. Any member of staff who considers that he or she has witnessed a colleague bullying or harassing a third party at work should raise this with the head or, where the head himself is the alleged perpetrator, with the school's governor.

-Revised: 20200212

-Next Review: 20230212

-Prospect House School No reproduction permitted without written consent
+Revised: 1/09/2023 Next Review: 1/09/2020 Prospect House School No reproduction permitted without written consent